 Historic is not just an Arena format.
 It’s also a name for the following group of cards:

 Some cards care about casting Historic cards, while others affect them in other ways (like Sanctum Spirit).
-If you want to trigger cards that care about Historic cards constantly, you’ll want to have enough (around eight or more) enablers.
+If you want to trigger cards that care about Historic cards constantly, you’ll want to have enough (at least eight or more) enablers.

-Legendary sorceries are powerful sorceries that can only be cast if you control a legendary creature or planeswalker.
-Generally speaking, can be very tricky to pull off, and you should be wary of them.
+Legendary sorceries are powerful sorceries that you can only cast if you control a legendary creature or planeswalker.
+Generally speaking, they can be very tricky to pull off, and you should be wary of them.

 You really want a lot of legendary creatures and/or planeswalkers, before you put one in your deck, probably at least 4.
 That’s quite a lot, and even that number doesn’t guarantee that you’ll be able to cast it.
 Legendary creatures are usually pretty strong, and your opponents might kill them, before you get a chance to cast your powerful spell.
 In that case, you’ll end up with a blank card in your hand, which can come back to bite you.